Newspaper Page Text

 tional banker and philanthropist;

-Seth Sprague Terry, millionaire
+Seth Sprague Terry. millionaire

 New York attorney, and John S.

-Melcher, wealthy cltbman of this
+Melcher, wealthy clcbman of this

 city.